robinrendle/robinrendle.com/_posts/2020-07-04-maps-and-spreadsheets.md

 That’s because it naturally puts boundaries around the project, it defines this one small part of the hyperobject, and helps so you don’t fall down too many rabbit holes.
 Countless times I have found myself abandoning a project because I’ve bitten off more than I can chew.
 Instead of slowly tackling things as a checklist, I’ve jumped head first into the fray.
 And that almost always leads to disappointment of one kind of another.
 Eventually, without a trusty spreadsheet at my side, I find that I’ve broken too many tests and I can no longer see how much that I’ve changed.
 The project stalls, my enthusiasm wanes.

-So when it comes to design systems, a spreadsheet is a map.
+So when it comes to design systems, a spreadsheet is a map and guide, a breadcrumb trail through the bonkers state of things.